hemmokarja/Citation-Finder/README.md

 # CitationFinder

-CitationFinder is an application designed to streamline the process of finding academic citations by leveraging web scraping and large language models.
-It helps researchers, scholars, and students alike quickly locate supporting citations from academic literature, significantly reducing the time and effort required for this often cumbersome task.
+CitationFinder is an application designed to streamline the process of finding academic citations by leveraging large language models, RAG, and web scraping.
+It helps researchers, scholars, and students alike quickly locate supporting citations from academic literature, significantly reducing the time and effort required for this often surprisingly cumbersome task.

 ## Overview